40ants/doc/README.md

 granular design will make it possible loading subsystems like `SLIME` or `SLY` integration.

+The third goal was to make documentation processing more sequential and hackable.
+To introduce hooks for adding new markup languages, and `HTML` themes.

 <a id="x-2840ANTS-DOC-2FDOC-3A-3A-40DIFFERENCE-FROM-MGL-PAX-2040ANTS-DOC-2FLOCATIVES-3ASECTION-29"></a>

 ### Why this fork is different

-Here is features already implemented in this fork:
+Here are features already implemented in this fork:

 * Core system [`40ants-doc`](index.html#x-28-23A-28-2810-29-20BASE-CHAR-20-2E-20-2240ants-doc-22-29-20ASDF-2FSYSTEM-3ASYSTEM-29) now has only two dependencies on `NAMED-READTABLES` and `PYTHONIC-STRING-READER`.
 If you want to compile a documentation, load